greg-raven/Department-21/_drafts/funnies.md

 can start a fire even on an overcast day.
 10. Certain Lego's will pass through the digestive tract of a four year old.
-11. Play Dough and Microwave should never be used in the same sentence.
+11. Play-Doh and Microwave should never be used in the same sentence.
-12. Super glue is forever.
+12. Super Glue is forever.
 13. No matter how much Jell-O you put in a swimming pool, you still can't walk on water.
 14. Pool filters do not like Jell-O.
 15. VCR's do not eject peanut butter and jelly sandwiches even though TV commercials show they do.
 16. Garbage bags do not make good parachutes.
 17. Marbles in gas tanks make lots of noise when driving.
 18. You probably do not want to know what that odor is.